 You can also browse the topics below to find what you are looking for.

-Have you ever considered hiring a president or general manager to run your business day to day?
+Have you ever considered hiring a president or general manager to run your business day-to-day?
 If your goal is to create a business that can thrive without you, a second-in-command (2iC) can free you up to work on more strategic projects.

 A good 2iC will also make your business more valuable.
 Hub & Spoke, one of the eight factors we use at The Value Builder System™ to measure your company’s value, evaluates how dependent your company is on you.
 When you score low on Hub & Spoke, it means your company needs you to run it and that it may be of little value without you.
 One way to reduce reliance on you is through standard operating procedures.

 If you decide to sell one day down the road, having a 2iC can also help you avoid a lengthy earn-out because you can argue that you’re not required to run your business day to day.